Real Estate Mauritius · Westimmo

 A clear regulatory framework,

-Each programme defines specific eligibility criteria — minimum land area, investment threshold, property types and access to a residence permit.
-Understanding these schemes is the essential first step of any property project in Mauritius.
+Each scheme has its own criteria: land size, minimum investment amount, eligible property type, and access to a residence permit.
+Understanding these schemes is the essential first step in any real estate project in Mauritius.

-Working in partnership with every developer and promoter on the island, Westimmo guides you through your acquisition — whether off-plan or resale — with comprehensive local expertise and full transparency on administrative and tax procedures.
+Working with developers and builders across the island, Westimmo guides you through your acquisition — whether new or resale — with complete local expertise and full transparency on administrative and tax procedures.

-No agency fees — Westimmo is remunerated directly by developers.
-Your acquisition comes at no additional commission cost.
+No agency fee — Westimmo is paid by developers.
+Your purchase does not include any additional commission on your side.

 375 K$